SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

 Therefore, before we can run a simulation, the top level model (in this case FluidSystem) must be analyzed and the user functions generated.
 The analysis collects information about the variables and subcomponents in the model, about all the connections and dependencies, and creates a dependency graph for all the variables.
-Using the information from this graph, the individual computational methods can be sorted in execution sequence, such that each computational function is called, only after all of its inputs are already calculated.
+Using the information from this graph, the individual computational methods can be sorted in an execution sequence, such that each computational function is called, only after all of its inputs are already calculated.
 Let's illustrate this with the case of the water tower model.

 .. figure:: img/WaterTowerExample1_DependencyGraph.svg